xzYue/odoo/doc/setup/install.rst

 * Accept the UAC_ prompt
 * Go through the various installation steps

-Odoo will automatically be started at the end of the installation.
+Modoo will automatically be started at the end of the installation.

 Configuration
 '''''''''''''

-The :ref:`configuration file <reference/cmdline/config>` can be found at :file:`{%PROGRAMFILES%}\\Odoo 8.0-{id}\\server\\openerp-server.conf`.
+The :ref:`configuration file <reference/cmdline/config>` can be found at :file:`{%PROGRAMFILES%}\\Modoo 8.0-{id}\\server\\openerp-server.conf`.

 The configuration file can be edited to connect to a remote Postgresql, edit file locations or set a dbfilter.

-To reload the configuration file, restart the Odoo service via :menuselection:`Services --> odoo server`.
+To reload the configuration file, restart the Modoo service via :menuselection:`Services --> modoo server`.

 Deb
 ---

-To install Odoo 8.0 on Debian-based distribution, execute the following commands as root:
+To install Modoo 8.0 on Debian-based distribution, execute the following commands as root:

 .. code-block:: console

-    # wget -O - https://nightly.odoo.com/odoo.key | apt-key add -
+    # wget -O - https://nightly.modoo.com/modoo.key | apt-key add -
-    # echo "deb http://nightly.odoo.com/8.0/nightly/deb/ ./" >> /etc/apt/sources.list
+    # echo "deb http://nightly.modoo.com/8.0/nightly/deb/ ./" >> /etc/apt/sources.list
-    # apt-get update && apt-get install odoo
+    # apt-get update && apt-get install modoo

-This will automatically install all dependencies, install Odoo itself as a daemon and automatically start it.
+This will automatically install all dependencies, install Modoo itself as a daemon and automatically start it.

 .. danger:: to print PDF reports, you must install wkhtmltopdf_ yourself: